 The Canadian automotive retail industry is a large and stable business with a track record of long-term growth.
 Over the last 20 years, Canadian automobile retail sales grew at a compound annual rate of 4.6%.
-For calendar year 2017, this steady growth has continued, with sales of new automobiles up 4.7% to 2,076,970 units, compared to 1,983,745 units for 2016 (Source: Statistics Canada).
-For the two months ended February 28, 2018, this steady growth continued, with sales of new automobiles up 3.0% to 245,463 units, compared to 238,280 units for the two months ended February 28, 2017 (Source: Statistics Canada).

-Management believes that the stable industry sales levels within the Canadian automotive retail sector support the ability of the automobile dealership tenants within the REIT's portfolio to meet their current lease obligations and the contractual annual rent escalators in place.
+For calendar year 2017, this steady growth continued, with sales of new automobiles up 4.7% to 2,076,970 units, compared to 1,983,745 units for 2016 (Source: Statistics Canada).
+For the five months ended May 31, 2018, sales of new automobiles remain close to 2017 record levels, up 0.6% to 854,478 units, compared to 849,751 units for the same period in 2017 (Source: Statistics Canada).
+Diversification of brand and geography remain important as some brands continue to gain market share while certain brands are experiencing sales deterioration.
+The overall Canadian automotive retail fundamentals support the ability of the automobile dealership tenants within the REIT's portfolio to meet their current lease obligations and the contractual annual rent escalators in place.
+The curtailment of NAFTA and restrictive tariff policies may result in a negative impact on future new retail automotive sales (see Section 12 "Risks & Uncertainties, Critical Judgements & Estimates").

 As the only publicly traded Canadian real estate entity focused on owning automotive dealership properties, the REIT provides a unique opportunity for automotive dealership owners to monetize the real estate underlying their dealerships while retaining ownership and control of their core automotive dealership businesses.
 This provides them with liquidity to advance their individual strategic objectives, whether it be succession planning, directly investing in upgrading their dealerships, or facilitating acquisitions in this period of industry consolidation.
 The automotive dealership industry is highly fragmented, and the REIT expects consolidation will continue due to increased industry sophistication and growing capital requirements for owner operators, which encourages them to pursue increased economies of scale.
-The REIT's acquisition program execution has been slowed in part as a result of the continued record automotive retail sales, which has delayed dealer disposition activity.
+The REIT's acquisition program execution has been slowed in part as a result of the past years of record automotive retail sales, which has delayed dealer disposition activity.

 The REIT is well positioned to acquire additional properties on an accretive basis given management's transaction experience, increasing awareness of the REIT in the automotive dealership community, the REIT's ability to access the capital markets for funding, and the REIT's current strong acquisition capacity.
-The REIT's Debt to GBV of 48.7% as at March 31, 2018 provides the REIT with the capacity to acquire additional properties in the future.
+The REIT's Debt to GBV of 49.1% as at June 30, 2018 provides the REIT with the capacity to acquire additional properties in the future.